rust-lang/async-book/src/02_execution/04_executor.md

 ```

 Let's also add a method to spawner to make it easy to spawn new futures.
-This method will take a future type, box it and put it in a FutureObj,
+This method will take a future type, box it, and create a new `Arc<Task>` with
-and create a new `Arc<Task>` with it inside which can be enqueued onto the
+it inside which can be enqueued onto the executor.
-executor.

 ```rust,ignore
 {{#include ../../examples/02_04_executor/src/lib.rs:spawn_fn}}